avnr/flist/README.md

 Installation
 ---

-There several options for installing `flist`:
+There are several options for installing `flist`:

 - Copy the file `flist.py` to your project.
 It is just a single file with no dependencies.
 Or,